dotnet/docfx/docs/designs/multiple-docsets.md

 ```

 When `--output` option is specified from the command line, `output.path` is overwritten by `{cwd}/{cmd-output}/{docset-folder}`:

+> Server build alway passes `--output` and always assumes  multi docset build even if the repository contains just a single docset.

 ```yml
 # cmd: docfx build --output _site